Karl von Wenninger: Military career

-After graduating from a humanistic Gymnasium on September 28, 1880, he enlisted in the 2nd Bavarian Heavy Cavalry Regiment as part of the Bavarian Army in Landshut.
+After graduating from a humanistic Gymnasium on 28 September 1880, he enlisted in the 2nd Bavarian Heavy Cavalry Regiment as part of the Bavarian Army in Landshut.
 He was then made an ensign on March 29, 1881, and promoted to second lieutenant on November 23, 1882.
 From October 1, 1888, to September 30, 1891, Wenninger studied at the War Academy, which qualified him for the higher adjutantage and, secondarily, for the general staff.
-This was followed by an assignment to the equitation institute where he also received his promotion to premier lieutenant.
-In October he was transferred to the staff of the 2nd Cavalry Brigade in Augsburg as an adjutant.
+He was subsequently assigned to the equitation institute, where he was promoted to premier lieutenant.
+That October, he was transferred to the staff of the 2nd Cavalry Brigade in Augsburg as an adjutant.
 From September 24, 1895, Wenninger served on the general staff for three years, meanwhile being promoted to captain on October 28, 1897.
-This was followed by a year-long assignment to the staff of the I Royal Bavarian Corps before he returned to line duty as a company commander in the 5th Chevaulegers Regiment.
-This was followed by a tour on the staff of the 3rd Royal Bavarian Division in Landau.
-For two years from September 21, 1902, Wenninger worked as a teacher of military history and the history of the art of war at the War Academy, in the meantime he became a major on October 23, 1903, and then transferred again to the staff of the I Bavarian Corps.
-On April 19, 1906, he became a member of the study commission of the War Academy and was entrusted with the leadership of the 1st Bavarian Heavy Cavalry Regiment.
-Wenninger was formally appointed regimental commander on July 20, 1906; in this position promoted to Lieutenant Colonel on March 8, 1907, and to Colonel on March 7, 1909.
+He then completed a year-long assignment on the staff of the I Royal Bavarian Corps before returning to line duty as a company commander in the 5th Chevaulegers Regiment.
+Afterwards, he served a tour on the staff of the 3rd Royal Bavarian Division in Landau.
+Beginning on 21 September 1902, Wenninger worked for two years as a teacher of military history and the history of the art of war at the War Academy.
+He was promoted to major on 23 October 1903, and subsequently transferred back to the staff of the I Bavarian Corps.
+On 19 April 1906, he became a member of the War Academy's study commission and was entrusted with the leadership of the 1st Bavarian Heavy Cavalry Regiment.
+Wenninger was formally appointed regimental commander on 20 July 1906, and was later promoted to lieutenant colonel on 8 March 1907, and colonel on 7 March 1909.
 As such, he took command of the 6th Cavalry Brigade in Regensburg on September 24, 1909.
 He was appointed to the Great General Staff in Berlin on December 15, 1911, serving as Bavarian Military Representative.
 Here, he was also Bavaria's deputy representative on the Federal Council.
 Wenninger was promoted to major general on March 7, 1912.